Colorado Buffalo Soldiers: An Overview of the Vail Public Library Exhibit

 - Comanche tu esku pana black red front

 - Ute to-maricat’z black white man

-In 1886, the term was noted by Fort Duchesne Indian Agent, Eugene E. White.
-Major Frederick W. Benteen arrived with the 9th Cavalry and an old Ute headman purportedly proclaimed: “Buffalo Soldiers … all over black … woolly head … black white man!”
+In 1886, Eugene E. White, a Fort Duchesne (Utah) Northern Ute Indian Agent, noted another historically significant Buffalo Soldier reference.
+When Major Frederick W. Benteen arrived with the 9th Cavalry, an old Ute headman purportedly proclaimed: “Buffalo Soldiers … all over black … woolly head … black white man!”
 In 1929 – 1930, a retired 9th cavalryman, Reuben Waller, used the term in his autobiography.
 Waller’s reference is the first known instance of an African American veteran using the term to describe himself.

 Buffalo Soldier segregated units were commanded by white commissioned officers.
 Some white officers, including Captain (later General) George Armstrong Custer, refused to command Buffalo Soldier regiments and declined promotions.
 Noncommissioned officers were African American.
 The first three African American West Point graduates were also the first three African Americans to command Buffalo Soldier regiments.

-In 1877, West Point graduate Lt.
+In 1877, African American West Point graduate Lt.
 Henry Flipper began his service in the 10th Cavalry.
 In 1887, Lt.
-John Alexander graduated and he was posted at Fort Robinson Nebraska with the 10th Cavalry.
+John Alexander, who was the second African American West Point graduate, also served in the 10th Cavalry.
+Alexander’s initial posting was at Fort Robinson, Nebraska.
 In 1889, Lt.
-Charles Young graduated and also served at Fort Robinson Nebraska.
-Young’s second post was Fort Duchesne, Utah adjacent to the Northern Ute and Uintah Ute Reservations.
+Charles Young graduated from West Point and subsequently served at Fort Robinson.
+Young’s second post was at Fort Duchesne which was adjacent to the Northern Ute and Uintah Ute reservations in northeast Utah.

 FIRST OF MANY